Insights and best practices for property managers

 • Enhances the reputation of the property management company.

-• Provides a fair chance for all applicants.
+• Provides a fair chance for all rental applicants.

 • Optimizes rental operations for efficiency and ethics.